emcnicholas/Cisco_Cloud_Native_Security_Workshop/README.md

 ```

-### Deploy Test Applications
-In part 1 we will be deploying our applications
+## Part 2
+**(OPTIONAL)**

+### Integrating IaC into a Continuous Deployment Pipeline
+In this section we will use Jenkins as our CI/CD tool to integrate our Infrastructure as Code into the
+pipeline.